 The market for visitors is made up of several groups:

 In 2017, the Gold Coast had 13m tourist visitors.
-We estimate that less than 1% of this number surf when they visit the Coast, whether they are regular surfers or by taking a surf lesson.
+We estimate that less than 1% of this number surf when they visit the Coast, whether they are regular surfers, or by partaking in a surf lesson.

-There are 11 surf schools on the Gold Coast, and we estimate that less than 100,000 people participate in surfing lessons each year.
+There are 11 surf schools on the Gold Coast, and we estimate that less than 100,000 people attend a surf lesson each year.
 This amounts to around 2,000 surf lessons per week.
-This combined with domestic regular surfers who visit the coast from other cities, around 98% of annual visitors do surf for a variety of reasons, even though they are visiting the world’s most surf focused city.
+This, combined with domestic regular surfers who visit the coast from other cities, we estimate that around 98% of annual visitors to the Gold Coast do not surf – even though they are visiting one of the world’s most surf-focused cities.